farooqkz/chooj/README.md

 ### How to build?

-The production build is currently broken and you may only use development builds.

  - Install Node v18.x if you haven't
  - Install yarn if you haven't
- - `yarn install` in project's directory
+ - `yarn install` in the project's directory
  - `yarn devbuild` to create a development build(faster build at the cost of heavier bundle) or `yarn build` for production builds
- - *(Optional)* remove the Javascript modules from `index.html` as well as the related file(s).
  - Now you can sideload the application in `build/` to your device.

 You can check guides on how to prepare your device for sideloading stuff